CIDARLAB/clotho3API/README.md

 > **Returns:** The *first* object matching the fields provided in the spec.

 ### .run()
-> Runs a specified function with the given input parameters. <br/>
+> Executes the specified function with the given input parameters. <br/>
 >
 > **Input:** (JSON object) An object containing the following two field-value pairs <br/>
 > > 'function': An object selector for the desired function to be executed. <br/>